 Attention House Advisers: Any (or all!) of these workshops can travel to your dorm or we can set up an alternative location just for your hall.
 Email Julie for more information.

-Class Discussion: Participating in conference is an essential part of the Reed educational experience.
+Class Discussion: Participating in conference is an essential part of a Reed education.
 Review the hows and whys of asking questions, responding to others, and contributing your own point of view.
+In order to address the diverse experiences of students across their years at Reed, this workshop will be divided by class year.

 Logarithms Refresher: What is a logarithm?
 How do I work with them?
 Why should I care?
 Stop by if you are having a hard time working with logarithms, or just want a quick review.